SoMuchHat/candycorn/README.md

-# kmod-patch
+# candycorn
-`kmod-patch` is a tool to patch a compiled kernel module to force insertion into systems where the exact kernel source tree is unavailable or hard to find.
-The target kernel module can first be compiled with different but similar kernel source then patched with `kmod-patch` to force insertion into target kernel.
+`candycorn` is a tool to patch a compiled kernel module to force insertion into systems where the exact kernel source tree is unavailable or hard to find.
+The target kernel module can first be compiled with different but similar kernel source then patched with `candycorn` to force insertion into target kernel.

-`kmod-patch` will not handle patching for kernel modules that must be signed to be loaded (`CONFIG_MODULE_SIG`). `kmod-patch` does not guarantee that the patched kernel module is safe to load.
+`candycorn` will not handle patching for kernel modules that must be signed to be loaded (`CONFIG_MODULE_SIG`). `candycorn` does not guarantee that the patched kernel module is safe to load.

 ## Example
 Patch just `module_layout` CRC with provided value 0xDEADBEEF:

-`kmod-patch -m 3735928559 ./target.ko`
+`candycorn -m 3735928559 ./target.ko`

-Patch all symbol CRCs in find in target that are also in the source kernel module compiled for target kernel (`reference.ko`) `kmod-patch -s ./reference.ko ./target.ko`
+Patch all symbol CRCs in find in target that are also in the source kernel module compiled for target kernel (`reference.ko`) `candycorn -s ./reference.ko ./target.ko`

 ## How it works
 Linux kernel modules are typically compiled with a kernel source tree.
 There are a number of configuration options that affect how kernel modules are verified upon being loaded into a system: